The CPA Australia pre-budget submission to Federal Treasury focuses on reducing regulatory burdens and encouraging investment innovation.

-Finding it hard to pick up the pace after the Christmas break?
+Finding it hard to pick up the pace after the year-end break?
 Three CPAs share their tips and tricks for taking on the new year strategically and reflect on the economic outlook for accountants and their practices in 2019.

 CFOs are the finance bridge between the operations, CEO and board of their organisation.
 They need analytical skills to discover information and interpret what it means plus social skills to work with stakeholders so the organisation benefits from their insights.